JSON schema format

 Attribute types

-Attributes’ type components can be "String", "Long", "Boolean", "Record", "Set", "Entity", or "Extension".
-The first three require no further information to be specified.
-The latter four are described below.
+Attributes’ type components can be "String", "Long", "Boolean", "Record", "Set", "Entity", "Extension", "EntityOrCommon", or a common type name.
+The first three require no further information to be specified, the next five are described below, and the last is described in the commonTypes section.

 Record